-Though interaction covers a wide range of situations, this section will focus on introductions, handshakes, visits, gifts, and flags, with the goal of enabling people to interact in the proper way.
+Though interaction covers a wide range of situations, this section will focus on introductions, handshakes, visits, gifts, and flags, with the goal of teaching basic social competence.

-6.1.
-Introductions
+6.1 Introductions

 Before making an introduction, the host should first take into account any concerns or inconveniences among the parties to be introduced, and should ask the parties about potential problems beforehand when necessary.
 In addition, it is not appropriate to make introductions to those who are engaged in conversation or who are preparing to depart.